– Wanda St.Hilaire, Of Love, Life and Journeys

 That week Pat had also been the recipient of a random act from a stranger and was touched and surprised.
 When someone shows us an act of kindness when we most need it, we feel seen.
 We feel like we matter.

 I first began actively planning random acts after an exercise we were asked to do in a development course at Personal Best which was facilitated (and gifted) by my friend Lynn.
-I had so much fun that I went on a rampage, buying strangers coffee anonymously, leaving money on park benches with a note, topping up expired meters and whatnot.
+I had so much fun that I went on a rampage, buying strangers coffee anonymously, leaving money on park benches with notes, topping up expired meters and whatnot.
 One man was insistent on knowing who’d bought his coffee and invited me to his table to ask why I had done it.
 It inspired him to make a plan to do the same.

 But as is human nature, my random acts became rather, well, random.
 In 2011, I learned of a 29-Day Giving Challenge, joined, and blogged about it.
 It was founded by Cami Walker who wrote a book about a “prescription” she’d been given by a medicine woman to change her focus on her health challenges to a focus of giving.